Noisy quantum gyroscope: Ideal quantum gyroscope scheme

-To exhibit the quantum superiority, we employ two-mode squeezed vacuum state as the input state $|\Psi_{in}\rangle=\hat{\mathcal S}|0,0\rangle$, where $\hat{\mathcal S}=\exp[r(\hat{a}_{1}\hat{a}_{2}-\hat{a}_{1}^{\dagger}\hat{a}_{2}^{\dagger})]$ is the squeeze operator with $r$ being the squeeze parameter.
+To exhibit the quantum superiority, we employ two-mode squeezed vacuum state as the input state $|\Psi_{in}\rangle=\hat{\mathcal S}|0,0\rangle$, where $\hat{\mathcal S}=\exp[r(\hat{a}_{1}\hat{a}_{2}-\hat{a}_{1}^{\dagger}\hat{a}_{2}^{\dagger})]$ is the squeeze operator, with $r$ being the squeeze parameter.
 The total photon number of this input state is $N=2\sinh^{2}r$, which is the quantum resource of our scheme.
 The parity operator $\hat{\Pi}=\exp(i\pi\hat{a}_{1}^{\dagger}\hat{a}_{1})$ is measured at the output port \cite{PhysRevLett.104.103602}.
 To the output state $|\Psi_{out}\rangle$, we can calculate $\bar{\Pi}\equiv\langle\Psi_{out}|\hat{\Pi}|\Psi_{out}\rangle=[1+N(2+N)\cos^{2}(2\Omega t)]^{-1/2}$ and $\delta\Pi=(1-\bar{\Pi}^{2})^{1/2}$, where $\hat{\Pi}^{2}=1$ has been used.
 Then the sensitivity of sensing $\Omega$ can be evaluated via the error propagation formula $\delta\Omega=\frac{\delta\Pi}{|\partial_\Omega\bar{\Pi}|}$ as

 when $\Omega t=(2n+1)\pi/4$ with $n\in\mathbb{Z}$.
-It is remarkable to find that the best sensing error achieved in our scheme is even smaller than the HL $\Delta\Omega\equiv(tN)^{-1}$, which reflects the absolute superiority of the used squeezing and measured observable in our QOG.
+It is remarkable to find that the best sensing error achieved in our scheme is even smaller than the HL $\Delta\Omega\propto(tN)^{-1}$, which reflects the quantum superiority of the used squeezing and measured observable in our scheme.
 It can be verified that this measurement scheme saturates the Cram\'{e}r-Rao bound governed by quantum Fisher information.
-We call such metrology sensitivity surpassing the HL the super-HL \cite{PhysRevLett.104.103602,nature3,Tsarev:18}.
-The outstanding performance of quantum squeezing has been found in gravitational wave detection \cite{PhysRevLett.93.161105,PhysRevLett.110.181101,PhysRevLett.124.171101}.
+We call such a sensitivity surpassing the HL the super-HL \cite{PhysRevX.8.021022,PhysRevLett.126.070503}.
+It is noted that a phase estimation error smaller than the inverse of the mean photon-number was called the sub-HL in Refs. \cite{PhysRevLett.104.103602,PhysRevLett.108.210404,PhysRevA.88.060101}.
+The outstanding performance of quantum squeezing has been found in gravitational wave detection \cite{PhysRevLett.124.171101}.